-In North Carolina, there is a three-year statute of limitations to pursue civil action.
-If you want to file a lawsuit, you have to do so within three years from the crash date.
+In North Carolina, there is a three-year statute of limitations to pursue civil action in injury cases.
+For wrongful deaths, the statute of limitations is two years.
+If you want to file an injury lawsuit, you have to do so within three years from the crash date.
 If the statute passes and you haven’t proceeded with legal action, you may lose your right to seek compensation for your damages.

 Choose DeMayo Law Offices

 With over 150 years of combined legal experience, our Charlotte truck accident attorneys have the knowledge and skills to pursue the maximum compensation available in your case.
 Truck drivers and trucking companies often cut corners to stay ahead of schedule and save money, which results in injuries to other motorists.
 You deserve compensation for the suffering you endured if it happened to you.

 We believe in holding truck drivers and their employers responsible for their careless and negligent behavior.
 You shouldn’t pay for your own expenses when you were acting safely and responsibly behind the wheel.
 DeMayo Law Offices will work hard to help you recover from the financial consequences of your injury.

 We know you’re under financial strain after your truck crash.
 We don’t want to add to your burden, which is why we take cases on contingency.
 That means we don’t get paid unless you get paid.

 To schedule a free consultation and find out how we can assist you in your truck accident claim, call DeMayo Law Offices at (704) 333-1000 today.